heroku/sproxy/README.md

 Proxy designed to sit on a splunk searcher head, but behind an ELB (or other https terminating proxy), to handle the Google OAuth 2.0 flow.

+Assumes that splunk usernames are the same as the part of your authentication email address before the @.

 # Config Vars

 See the Config struct for required and optional config vars and their defaults